tundish/balladeer/balladeer/doc/types.rst

 ===========

 Python is a very flexible language.
-It supports object oriented design.
-At the same time its standard data types are extremely powerful and often sufficient by themselves.
+It supports object oriented design, but at the same time its standard data types are extremely powerful and often sufficient by themselves.

 Balladeer tries to minimize the number of classes you need to learn.
 It's less than a dozen in total.

-There are a couple which are fundamental to the Balladeer philosophy.
+Here are two which are fundamental to the Balladeer philosophy.
 We will see them in use soon.
-So here's some detail on them before we proceed further.
+So let's get some detail on them before we proceed further.

 States
 ~~~~~~

+Whatever the genre of your narrative, it's a safe bet that
+the characters you create will undergo change.

+They may advance in their profession, lose weight, take up sewing, get drenched in a rainstorm, or disappear never to be seen again.

+In Balladeer, you can model all these by defining and allocating :py:class:`~balladeer.lite.types.State`.

 .. autoclass:: balladeer.lite.types.State
    :members:
    :member-order: bysource

+There are a couple of State types defined by Balladeer itself.
+By way of example, here's the code for the
+:py:class:`~balladeer.lite.types.Detail`
+state (of which more later).

 .. literalinclude:: ../lite/types.py
    :pyobject: Detail